implico/frontend-starter/README.md

 Sprite position and dimensions will adapt to the `.sprite-wrap` container width.

+You can generate multiple, separate sprite files - see the [Configuration](#configuration) section.

 #### Misc
 As for now, the framework comes with 2 helper mixins: `clearfix` and `input-placeholder` (for placeholder styling).